traefik/traefik/docs/content/providers/kubernetes-ingress.md

 If the parameter is non-empty, only Ingresses containing an annotation with the same value are processed.
 Otherwise, Ingresses missing the annotation, having an empty value, or with the value `traefik` are processed.

+!!! warning

+    If your cluster is running kubernetes 1.18+, this configuration will instead use the new `IngressClass` object, and the new `ingressClassName` field in ingress objects.
+    In this case, you are required to create a matching `IngressClass` object in your cluster before you can use it with Traefik.
+    Please see [this article](https://kubernetes.io/blog/2020/04/02/improvements-to-the-ingress-api-in-kubernetes-1.18/) for more information.

 ### `ingressEndpoint`

 #### `hostname`